-Tiller is sort of a hybrid product.
-It’s a financial tracking app that automatically imports and sorts your spending, populating a Google or Excel spreadsheet with that data.
-Some people consider it the best of both worlds — you get the familiarity and power of a spreadsheet, but none of the manual data entry drudgery.
+Tiller Money is one of the best budgeting programs available, but it has grown into more than just great budget templates.
+It’s a financial tracking app that automatically imports and sorts your spending by populating a Google or Excel spreadsheet with that data.
+Some people consider it the best of both worlds — you get the familiarity and power of a spreadsheet without the pain of having to manually enter data.

 Tiller costs $79 per year, but you can try it for free for 30 days.